 Lauri Beekman of Tallinn, Estonia is publishing a newspaper for youth called “OKOle Kaine!”
 (Ole - Be Kaine - sober) about alcohol abuse.
-It will be sent to all high schools in Estonia.
+It is sent to all high schools in Estonia.
 LifeNets is helping sponsor this program.
-Lauri has a daily radio program about social issues in Estonia.
+Lauri has a daily radio program about social issues in Estonia and he is head of the Estonian Temperance Union.

-During the last 10 years the use of alcohol has doubled among young people ages 11-15.
+From 1994 to 2004 the use of alcohol has doubled among young people ages 11-15.
 Alcohol problems have grown also in Estonia.
 Every year in Estonia there are about 1500-2500 alcohol related deaths.
 60% of injuries are connected with the alcohol use.
-According to the research conducted in Estonia in 1999, 85% of young people have used alcohol
+According to the research conducted in Estonia in 1999, 85% of young people have used alcohol.

 My Visit to the Kohvik (Cafe) in Tallinn, Estonia on October 4, 2007